Aqila-Farahmand/my-app/README.md

 ```

 ## References
-Some of the Dockerfiles and initial setups were inspired by official documentation.
+Some of the files and initial setups were inspired by official documentation.
 For more detailed information, refer to the following resources:

 - [Flask Documentation](https://flask.palletsprojects.com/en/3.0.x/)